Bill Connors

 Bill Connors (born September 24, 1949) is an American jazz guitarist who was a member of Chick Corea's band Return to Forever.
-After leaving Return to Forever, he recorded three acoustic albums and then three electric albums as a leader/soloist.
+After leaving Return to Forever, he recorded three acoustic albums and then four electric albums as a leader/soloist.

 Early years

-Connors was born in Los Angeles, California, in 1949 and began to play the guitar at the age of 14.
+Connors was born in Los Angeles, California, and began to play the guitar at the age of 14.
 After three years of extensive self-study of the rock and blues influences that were his first inspiration, he began to play gigs around the Los Angeles area with a heavy blues/rock group called Middle Earth.
 He found his way to jazz, the music that would lead to a lifelong commitment.

 "I'd been playing for about four years", he explained at the time of his RTF tenure, "and suddenly had an overnight change.
 I didn't want to be a blues guitarist anymore.
 I began listening to people like Bill Evans, Jim Hall, Wes Montgomery, [bassist] Scott LaFaro, Miles Davis, [John] Coltrane—anyone who had a 'jazz' label.
 Django Reinhardt really got to me.
 The first time I heard one of his records, I thought that was just what I wanted to be.
 He had all the fire, creativity, and energy that rock players have today.
 And the amazing purity of his melodies—you just knew they came from a totally instinctive place."

-He and Django differed however over the matter of electronics with Bill preferring the sound of the electric instrument.
+He and Reinhardt differed however over the matter of electronics with Connors preferring the sound of the electric instrument.
 "I always wanted to use the electric guitar in a sophisticated context, like with Chick [Corea].
 I like to play jazz with that electric-rock sound.
 For me it's a lot closer to a horn than the traditional guitar, and that's what I love about it; I can sustain notes, get into different kinds of phrasing—do things other instruments do naturally, only the guitar does it with the aid of technology."

 Connors moved to San Francisco in 1972 to join the Mike Nock Group (formerly known as The Fourth Way) with drummer Eddie Marshall and bassist Dennis Parker.
 He met up with drummer and vibraphonist Glenn Cronkhite, who introduced him to greater knowledge of jazz.
 Connors also played with bassist Steve Swallow and pianist Art Lande.